 For external stakeholders, like customers or investors, the roadmap demonstrates that you value their input and are aware of their specific needs.
-Sharing a roadmap with an external stakeholder is a sign that you value their input and generally improves trust and likelihood of stakeholder buy-in.
+Sharing a public roadmap with an external stakeholder is a sign that you value their input and generally improves trust and likelihood of stakeholder buy-in.

 Include your team in the process for feedback and insight